tidymodels/tidymodels.org-legacy/content/learn/develop/broom/index.markdown

 ## Introduction

-To use the code in this article, you will need to install the following packages: generics and tidymodels.
+To use the code in this article, you will need to install the following packages: generics, tidymodels, tidyverse, and usethis.

 The broom package provides tools to summarize key information about models in tidy `tibble()`s.
 The package provides three verbs, or "tidiers," to help make model objects easier to work with: